Mohd Na'im Mokhtar: Career

 In addition to his judicial duties, Na’im has been a visiting fellow at the Oxford Centre for Islamic Studies at Oxford University and at Harvard Law School.
-He has also been appointed as an external examiner for PhD candidates at the International Islamic University Malaysia, the MARA University of Technology, and the National University of Malaysia.
-He sits on the Malaysian Qualifying Agency panel and committee and is an adjunct professor at the Law Faculty of the University Technology Mara.
+He has also been appointed an external examiner for PhD candidates at the International Islamic University Malaysia, the MARA University of Technology, and the National University of Malaysia.
+He sits on the Malaysian Qualifying Agency panel and committee and is an adjunct professor at the law faculty of the University Technology Mara.

 Na’im has participated in many local and international seminars on family law, Syariah law, and related topics.
 He has also presented papers on these subjects at conferences in Malaysia and abroad.
 He sits on the Syariah advisory boards of several local and foreign Islamic banks and takaful companies.

-In December 2022, he was appointed as a Minister in the Prime Minister's Department for Religious Affairs in the Anwar Ibrahim cabinet.
+In December 2022, he was appointed a Minister in the Prime Minister's Department for Religious Affairs in the Anwar Ibrahim cabinet.